 What If You Were to Pay Attention?

-Overriding internal signals is learned behavior, developed first in response to how you expect your environment to be relative to how you are actually received.
+You learn to override internal signals early in life.
+It starts first in response to how you expect your environment to be, relative to how you are actually received.

 Did you feel like your needs were important?
 Were your choices recognized?

 Over time these behaviors become the patterns that regulate the flow of your self-expression.
-They get locked into your belief system and your way of living.
+Throttle or stream.
+Thee patterns get locked into your belief system and become embedded in your way of living.